marcusluis/ten-quotes.github.io/README.md

-# In construction
+# ten-quotes
-Website with quotes.
+Website with 10 quotes.